Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Even Windows 10 has some bugs that make people run into problems that are hard to solve but thanks to Microsoft, these bugs are being worked up as soon as they are being found.
+Even Windows 10 has some bugs that make users run into problems that are hard to solve, but thanks to Microsoft, these bugs are being worked on as soon as they are found.

 - HP laptop, Dell, ASUS factory reset stuck – This issue can occur on various laptops, and if you encounter it, remove your laptop battery and insert it back again.

 - Resetting this PC stuck at 35 – The reset process can get stuck at any time, and if the reset is stuck, you might just have to wait for a couple of hours for the reset to finish.

 - Surface Pro 4 factory reset stuck – This issue can happen on Surface Pro 4, but you can fix that by using the solutions from this article.

 - Factory reset computer stuck – If this happens, you might be able to fix the problem simply by using the Startup Repair feature.

 - Factory reset stuck boot loop – In some cases, the only way to fix this problem is to perform a clean install.
 If you decide to do that, be sure to back up your files beforehand.